Robin-Reynard/WhiteRabbit_CHIP-8-Emulator/README.md

 ⏲️ Adjust the speed of the game execution
 ⏯️ Play/pause the game
 ↩️ Reset the game
+⌨️ Respond to key presses from the on-screen keyboard

 The server can connect to clients and send ...
 ➡️ 📺 On-screen display from the emulator (No need to continuously screenshot your screen to get visual input!)